-Amy Jill Levine – Gospel Politics
+Dr. Amy-Jill Levine – Gospel Politics

 “A Startling Challenge in Using the Gospel in Politics ”

-She then added an important caution: Too often The Bible is being used as a weapon to do damage … So when we use the Bible, let’s use it carefully.
+She then cautioned: “Too often The Bible is being used as a weapon to do damage … So when we use the Bible, let’s use it carefully.”

-- How would Jesus Vote?
+- How would Jesus vote?

 - Questions of taxation and fiscal responsibility

-- Jesus and Health Care
+- Health care

-- Jesus’ view of Veterans and the Military
+- Jesus’ view of veterans and the military

-- Jesus’ own view of the Family
+- Jesus’ own view of the family

 It seems to me that once we have Jesus agreeing to everything that we think – we’ve probably got it wrong!